yzanhua/WRF_io_analysis/README.md

 Three output files are expected (one at time `0`, one at `30 min` and one at time `1 hr`), but only 2 out files are seen.
 However, 3 sets of writes are seen, as is expected.

+## NetCDF Write Patterns:
+Data from all processes are passed to Rank0 thorugh MPI_Gatherv, then Rank0 will perform the writes.

 ## Timing Results PnetCDF
+For both NetCDF and PnetCDF, I see significant performance decrease when number of processes increases (>=16).
+When the number of processes is small, adding more processes increase the performance.
+For large number of ranks, NetCDF seems to perform less worse than PnetCDF, probably due to NetCDF only uses Rank0 to write.

 1. 1 rank

     Timing for processing wrfinput file (stream 0) for domain        1:    0.02579 elapsed seconds